< back to Blog home

 French 75 History

-The current name and recipe of the drink grew during the 1920s.
+The current name and recipe of the gin cocktail grew during the 1920s.
 This was the period of Prohibition in the United States, so your local speakeasy was the only place to order a French 75.

 There were drinks with similar recipes served in the 19th century.
 The Champagne Cup was one of them, with cocktail ingredients including champagne, lemon juice, sugar, and ice.
 Gin was occasionally added to the mix, giving it a similar flavor to the French 75 recipe.